 Starting point: Parking place Schapendam, Woudrichem

 Nice tip to get in the mood for this route in advance is by reading Prisca's blog.
 She has Burgundian Altena discovered.
+She has also already cycled this route.
+She described her findings in the story The Generosity of Altena.

 Junction 33 Fortified town of Woudrichem